DNWMNCR/JavaForSmallTeams/specifics/100_know_how_to_implement_hashcode_and_equals.md

 Because it is a value, Animal would normally be implemented as a final class - but we have been forced to make it abstract.
 The team behind *Auto* recommend you add a package-private constructor to prevent other child classes being created.

-Unlike normal Java, the order in which accessors are declared is important as it is used by the generator the define the order of the constructor parameters.
-Re-ordering the accessors can therefore have the surprising effect of introducing a bug.
+Unlike normal Java, the order in which accessors are declared is important because it is used by the generator to define the order of the constructor parameters.
+Re-ordering the accessors can, therefore, have the surprising effect of introducing a bug.

 #### Lombok